 Sitting on the shores of Rangeley Lake and in the midst of the Western Mountains of Maine, Good Shepherd provides a welcome environment for first-time visitors as well as seasonal and year-round residents.
 Our doors are always open and we seek to be a house of prayer for all people.
 At Good Shepherd, we commit ourselves to discover and share God’s love in seeking, finding, and cherishing all of God’s sheep.
 We celebrate with joy and worship God in the beauty of holiness through liturgical worship, steadfast prayer, hopeful preaching of the Good News, and loving care for our neighbors as well as the inbreaking beauty of this corner of creation.
 We strive to reach out in love, responding to the needs of those within and beyond our parish, and share the love of Christ with all people, no exceptions.
 Wherever you are on your journey of faith, you are welcome here.

 Whether the faith life of your heart resonates with silent prayer, plain spoken liturgy, lovely music, or the beauty of creation, we offer a worship experience that will give glory to God and bring you spiritual life and assurance.
-You are most welcome to join us online or in person!
+Please join us-in person or online!

-We have a legacy of inclusion, aspiring to tell and exemplify God’s love for every human being; women and men serve as bishops, priests, and deacons in our church.
-Laypeople and clergy cooperate as leaders at all levels of our church.
-Leadership is a gift from God, and can be expresses by all people in our church, regardless of sexual identity or orientation.
+We have a legacy of inclusion, aspiring to tell and exemplify God’s love for every human being.
 We believe that God loves you – no exceptions.”